reinarpg/reinarpg-bot/docs/api.md

 #### bot.registry

-Instance of minecraft-data used by the bot.
-Pass this to constructors that expect an instance of minecraft-data, such as reinarpg-block.
+Instance of reinarpg-data used by the bot.
+Pass this to constructors that expect an instance of reinarpg-data, such as reinarpg-block.

 #### bot.world